 Following an accident, you should take steps to protect your legal rights and ensure that you have the opportunity to file a garbage truck accident claim and pursue compensation for your injuries and losses.
 The important steps include:

 - Notify the Police of the Accident—You should call 9-1-1 and report the accident.
 You should answer the police officer’s questions and ask when you can obtain a copy of the police accident form.
-If police were not called to the scene of the accident, you should report the accident to the Texas Department of Transportation using the form provided by TxDOT.
+If the police were not called to the scene of the accident, you should report the accident to the Texas Department of Transportation using the form provided by TxDOT.

 - Promptly Notify Your Insurance Company of the Accident—You should report the accident to your auto insurance company within 24 hours even if you were not at fault.
 You may be entitled to file a claim with your own insurer under medical benefits or underinsured motorist coverage.
 To be eligible for such coverage, your policy most likely requires you to give your insurer prompt notice of the accident you’ve been involved in.

 - Get Checked Out—Get examined by a doctor for any injuries you may have suffered in the accident, even if you aren’t feeling any serious pain.
 The shock of the accident can cause a rush of adrenaline that masks pain from injuries.
 Many injuries don’t cause much pain initially but get worse over time.
-A doctor’s diagnosis of your injuries helps you to establish that the injuries were caused in the accident.
+A doctor’s diagnosis of your injuries helps you to establish that the injuries were caused by the accident.

 - Keep a Journal—While your memories are fresh, write down your recollection of what occurred in the accident and jot down notes of how your injuries have affected your personal and professional life.
 Keeping a journal can help refresh your memory if you later need to testify at a deposition about the accident.
 Keeping a journal can support your claim for compensation for pain and suffering or diminishment in the quality of your life.